asnakep/Mithril-Snapshot-Deployer/README.md

 # deployMithrilSnapShot

-Deploy Cardano Blockchain from Latest Mithril Snapshot (mainnet)
+Deploy Cardano Blockchain from Latest Mithril Snapshot (Mainnet)

-Find out two solutions to download/uncompress/unarchive the Cardano blockchain onfile database from latest Mithril mainnet snapshot under the path specified by user input.
+Discover two solutions to download, uncompress, and unarchive the Cardano blockchain onfile database from the latest Mithril Mainnet snapshot, placing it under the path specified by user input.

-Choose between the bash or python script (both do the same action).
+Select either the Bash or Python script; both scripts perform the same action.

+Feel free to use this version or make further adjustments based on your preference.